reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 .. code-block::

     model = path1 & path2 & path3 & path4
-    # or using "merge"
-    from reservoirpy import merge
-    model = merge(path1, path2, path3, path4)

 ``model`` variable now contains all nodes and all connections defined in the graph in :numref:`compgraph`.